Frequently asked questions

 - How do I get to the Eden Project?

 - How much does it cost to visit?

 Our ticket prices vary depending on your age, how you get here (eg. bike or car), whether you're visiting as part of a group, and whether you buy at the door or in advance on our website.
 There are lots of ways to save money!
 Check out our full buy tickets page for latest information.

 - Do I need to book in advance?

-It's not necessary to book tickets in advance, but you can get a discount if you book an open-dated ticket online (excluding anyone's who's coming on foot by bike or public transport).
+It's not necessary to book tickets in advance, but you can get a discount if you book a dated ticket online (excluding anyone's who's coming on foot by bike or public transport).
 Advance ticket booking won't guarantee entry on a busy day, so we'd advise you to get here early anyway – particularly in school holidays and on rainy days mid-week (when lots of tourists head to Eden).